Leon Gaikis

-Leonid Yakovlevich Gaikis (Gaykis, Hajkis, Jaikis, Khaikis; 1898, Warsaw — 21 August 1937, Moscow) was Soviet diplomat and the second Soviet ambassador to Spain, where he served during the Spanish Civil War.
-In 1937, he was recalled to Moscow, arrested and soon shot, as part of the Great Purge.
+Leonid Yakovlevich Gaikis (Gaykis, Hajkis, Jaikis, Khaikis; 1898 — 21 August 1937) was a Soviet diplomat and the second Soviet ambassador to Spain, where he served during the Spanish Civil War.
+In May 1937, he was recalled to Moscow, arrested and soon shot as part of the Great Purge.

 Early life

-Born in 1898 in Warsaw, then controlled by the Russian Empire, to a Jewish bourgeois family under the birth name Leon Haykis (since in Russian language the consonant H is replaced by G or Kh, he later became known as Gaikis or Khaikis).
+Born in 1898 in Warsaw, then controlled by the Russian Empire, to a Jewish middle-class family under the birth name Leon Haykis (since in Russian language the consonant H is replaced by G or Kh, he later became known as Gaikis or Khaikis).
 His childhood was influenced by the major events in society, against the background of the Polish Revolution of 1905.

 He was a student at the Faculty of Philosophy at the University of Warsaw, though he didn't finish his studies there.
 He became a sympathizer of the 'Polish Socialist Party – Left' (PPS-L) before 1914, and worked as a teacher at the folk school in the years 1914—1915.
-It was then, during World War I, that Poland fell to the imperialist occupation by the Central Powers.
+It was then, during World War I, that Poland fell to a military occupation by the Central Powers.

 In 1917, the year of the Russian Revolution, he became a member of 'Social Democracy of the Kingdom of Poland and Lithuania' (SDKPiL) — a political party whose most known member earlier was Rosa Luxemburg, who by then already fled to Germany.
 The party merged with PPS-L the following year to become the Communist Workers' Party of Poland (KPRP).
 He was arrested in Warsaw in 1918 for communist agitation.
 The party did not support the formation of the Second Polish Republic (led by the right-wing nationalist Piłsudski) in November 1918, and supported the Bolsheviks in the then emerging Polish–Soviet War.

 With these events unfolding, in 1919, aged 21, Gaikis joined the Red Army.
 He served in its 11th Army in the Russian Civil War.
 After 1919, he served as an officer of the Kazakh Military Revolutionary Committee (Kazrevkom).
 From February 1920, he served as a representative of Kazrevkom in the management department of the Orenburg Governorate Executive Committee "for the organization of rear militia".
 From May 1920, he was one of the leaders of the “Special Commission for Survey and Organization of the Soviets in Turgai and Irgiz Counties”.
 In August—October 1920, was the business manager and technical secretary of Kazrevkom.